wp-plugins/microthemer/readme.txt

 **Microthemer Lite**

 Is a free trial that gives you full editing features and the same customer support paying users receive.
 The only difference is that it limits you to editing/creating 9 'selectors’ e.g.

-1. The site title
+1. The site title.
-2. The site description
+2. The site description.
-3. An image, or all images
+3. An image, or all images.
-4. A link, or all links
+4. A link, or all links.
-5. The search site input field
+5. The search site input field.
-6. The search site button
+6. The search site button.
-7. A Post/Page
+7. A post/page.
-8. The Sidebar
+8. The sidebar.
-9. The Footer
+9. The footer.
-10. **Or any other 9 elements/type of element, these are just examples**
+10. **Or any other 9 elements you choose, these are just examples**.

-(The full program allows you to edit an **unlimited** number of elements – read on to find out how)
+The full program allows you to edit an **unlimited** number of elements – read on to find out how.

 = What Can You Do With Microthemer & Who Is It For? =

-To style your theme simply double-click the thing you want to edit, and choose from over 80 style options to apply.
-This versatility means that you can use Microthemer to customize the appearance of any WordPress Theme or plugin content such as Contact Form 7 forms, or BuddyPress, or eCommerce shopping carts.
+To style your theme simply double-click the thing you want to edit, and choose from over 80 styling options to apply.
+This versatility means that you can use Microthemer to customize the appearance of any WordPress theme or plugin content such as Contact Form 7 forms, or BuddyPress, or eCommerce shopping carts.

 = Main Features =